Review: Zurvan Club

 3) Dinosaurs, babies and their poop, Chihuahua Soldier, Wexter, the co-op with Dr. McNinja, whom I must now follow, the magicians’ planet, and the Funny Episode!
 Oh my God, the Funny Episode!

 This is the third volume in an ongoing series, but I have a feeling this collection stands alone.
 There are a few interesting origin stories and nothing that’s really a spoiler or completely reliant on past episodes.
 And said past episodes are always noted within the text, which is quite convenient.

-If anything, just buy this volume of Axe Cop and read if you’re ever depressed, uninspired, or have Writer’s Block.
+If anything, just and read if you’re ever depressed, uninspired, or have Writer’s Block.
 There will be no more stagnation in your creativity once you read Axe Cop Vol. 3.

 Shadowbinders is a bright and shiny new webcomic created by the husband and wife team of Thom and Kambrea Pratt.
 Combining the daily trials and tribulations of high school with adventures in a futuristic steampunk world is a highly original idea that pays off well.
 The hand-drawn animation style is simple and charming and the digital colors are vibrant and really bring the stories alive.